About me

 Speaking

-Speaking, chairing and events
+Chairing and events

-Email for bookings (ChipLitFest pic credit: Silver Apples UK).
+(ChipLitFest pic credit: Silver Apples UK).

 Editorial support and mentoring